Turkish nationalism: Anatolianism

 Anatolianism (Anadoluculuk) takes as its starting point that the main source of Turkish culture should be Anatolia (Anadolu), and the main base of this thought is that the Turkish people had built a new civilization in Anatolia after 1071 when they won at the Battle of Manzikert.

 In the early Republican era, some intellectuals like Hilmi Ziya Ülken, Mehmet Râif Ogan and Nurettin Topçu proposed that the origins of the Turkish nationalism should be sought in Anatolia, not in "Turan".

 Hilmi Ziya Ülken, one of the founders of Anatolianism, was opposed to Neo-Ottomanism and Pan-Islamism, as well as to Turanism.
 In 1919, Ülken wrote a book titled Anadolunun Bugünki Vazifeleri (Present Duties of Anatolia), but it was not published. Ülken and friends published the periodical Anadolu.
 They worked to form an alternative philosophy to Ottomanism, Islamism and Turanism.

 Turkish-Islamic nationalism

-Turkish-Islamic nationalism, also known as the Turkish-Islamic synthesis (Türk-İslam sentezi) is a far-right Islamic-conservative ideology that combines Turkish nationalism and Islam.
+Turkish-Islamic nationalism, also known as the Turkish-Islamic synthesis (Türk-İslam sentezi) is a Islamic-conservative ideology that combines Turkish nationalism and Islam.